sampsyo/cs6120/content/blog/2019-12-21-logical-indexing-on-HB/index.md

   Different formatting choices lead to *different implementations* of the *same kernel*.

   We constrain our prototype to use the **row-major order** format, which sequentially lays out rows of $A$ via $f_A(x,y) = x * stride + y$, where $stride$ indicates the number of elements per row of $A'$.
-  Our results generalize to similar formats (e.g., *col-major order*), and we leave exploration of more exotic formats to future work.
+  Our results generalize to similar formats (e.g., *column-major order*), and we leave exploration of more exotic formats to future work.

 - Caching:
   Preemptive promotion of required inputs in the memory hierarchy, another form of data locality, often leads to significant performance gains.